Alenaandreychuk/my-project/settings.md

 New email is unused on previous registrations

-Length for new not less 8 characters
+Length for new not less than 8 characters

 Check grammatical mistakes

-Password symbols not less 8 characters
+Password symbols not less than 8 characters

-User is Logged out and redirected to the Homepage as guest
+User is logged out and redirected to the homepage as a guest